Frequently Asked Questions

 How is AIMS-2-TRIALS different from EU-AIMS?

-AIMS-2-TRIALS has some of the same partners as EU-AIMS, as well as some overlapping goals.
+EU-AIMS was a previous project that aimed to idenfiy biomarkers of autism and you can read more about it here.
+The current project, AIMS-2-TRIALS, has some of the same partners as EU-AIMS and some overlapping goals.
 However, AIMS-2-TRIALS is a new project in its own right, with its own funding, more partners (including autism charities, clinicians and researchers) and partners from outside of Europe.
 AIMS-2-TRIALS also has two clinical trials to explore the potential of medication to help with difficulties that some autistic people face, such as communication difficulties, epilepsy and anxiety.
 The project also includes strategies to involve the autism community via the Autism Representatives Group (A-Reps) and to have discussions with policy makers in government across Europe

 While we can’t cover all aspects of AIMS-2-TRIALS in this answer, you can find much more information by exploring this website.
 If you can’t find the answer you’re looking for, please let us know via the form at the bottom of this page.
 We will review submissions regularly and update the FAQs accordingly.